Juan-Nathan/lightning-strike-eda/README.md

 # ⚡ NOAA Lightning Strikes — Exploratory Data Analysis

-(⚠️ IMPORTANT: If you encounter an 'Unable to render code block' error when trying to open 'noaa_lightning_eda.ipynb' directly on the GitHub repository website, try downloading the file and opening it locally instead.)
+⚠️ **IMPORTANT**: If you encounter an 'Unable to render code block' error when trying to open 'noaa_lightning_eda.ipynb' directly on the GitHub repository website, try downloading the file and opening it locally instead.

 Extensive exploratory data analysis (EDA) in Python using Jupyter Notebook on lightning strike datasets collected by the National Oceanic and Atmospheric Administration (NOAA).
 The notebook involved: